CalvinNeo/CFortranTranslator/README.md

 4. update bytecodes and grammar tokens in [/Intent.h](/Intent.h)
 5. update IntentName in [/IntentHelper.cpp](/IntentHelper.cpp)
 6. register keyword in [/tokenizer.cpp](/tokenizer.cpp)(if this token is keyword)
-7. if this keyword takes more than 1 word and can cause reduction conflicts between itself and its prefix like `else if`, update forward1 in [/tokenizer.cpp](/tokenizer.cpp)
+7. if this keyword are made up of more than 1 word, reduction conflicts may be caused between the keyword and its prefix,
+    - if rules keywords are all charaters like `(/`, just add a regex to for90.l
+    - if rules keywords are all words like `else if`, update forward1 in [/tokenizer.cpp](/tokenizer.cpp)
 8. update translation rules in [/gen_config.h.h](/gen_config.h.h)

 ## extend new intrinsic function